-Requirements R1:
+Requirements R1 and R2:

-R1 is a performance-based requirements.
-The reliability objective or outcome to be achieved is the management of vegetation such that there are no vegetation encroachments within a minimum distance of transmission lines R1 requires each applicable Transmission Owner or applicable Generator Owner to manage vegetation to prevent encroachment within the MVCD of transmission lines.
-R1 is applicable to lines that are identified as an element in the Applicability section 4.2 and 4.3.
+R1 and R2 are performance-based requirements.
+The reliability objective or outcome to be achieved is the management of vegetation such that there are no vegetation encroachments within a minimum distance of transmission lines.
+Content-wise, R1 and R2 are the same requirements; however, they apply to different Facilities.
+Both R1 and R2 require each applicable Transmission Owner or applicable Generator Owner to manage vegetation to prevent encroachment within the MVCD of transmission lines.
+R1 is applicable to lines that are identified as an element of an IROL or Major WECC Transfer Path.
+R2 is applicable to all other lines that are not elements of IROLs, and not elements of Major WECC Transfer Paths.